-Network tariffs have been in place since the introduction of de-regulation into the south-west electricity network in 1996.
+Network tariffs have been in place since the introduction of de-regulation into the southwest electricity network in 1996.
 Initially tariffs were only determined and published for contestable users but from July 2001 network tariffs were established for all users whether contestable or franchise.

 In July 2001 the network tariff structure changed somewhat from the structure in place before 2001.
 This became necessary to improve the efficiency of the tariff structure and to cater, in particular, for the smaller contestable and non-contestable users.
 Prior to 2001 the transmission and distribution access price structures were entirely different and users seeking access to the networks had separate transmission and distribution access contracts and paid separate charges.
+However, a full review of the tariff structures was performed resulting in separate transmission and distribution tariffs which may be added together to form a single bundled tariff for distribution connected users.
+However, the transmission and distribution tariffs are still separately determined.